Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: A generators and relations description: Proof of Theorem

 \begin{proof} The classes $\tau_0,\tau_{\infty},\tau_h \in H_{S^1}^2(M)$ span a subring of the equivariant cohomology.
 We will show that this subring equals $H_{S^1}^{2*}(M)$.
 The ruled $S^1$-action fixes the base $\Sigma$ and rotates each $S^2$-fiber, fixing the south pole $S$ and the north pole $N$.
 Therefore the given fibration $M \to \Sigma$ with fiber $S^2$ yields a fibration with fiber $(S^2 \times ES^1)/{S^1}$.
 Recall that and $H^{2*}(\Sigma)=\Z[[\Sigma]], \text{ with }[\Sigma]^2=0$.
 The inclusion of the fiber $\iota \colon S^2 \to M$ gives an inclusion $\iota \colon (S^2 \times ES^1) /{S^1} \to (M \times ES^1) / {S^1}$.
 We have $\iota^{*}\tau_0=\xi_S,\, \iota^{*}\tau_{\infty}=\xi_N$ and $\prr^{*}([\Sigma])=\tau_h$.
 Therefore, by the Leray-Hirsch Theorem, and $\tau_0,\tau_\infty,\tau_h$ generate $H_{S^1}^{2*}(M)$, with the specified relations. \end{proof}

 \end{noTitle}

-\begin{noTitle} {\bf The effect of an equivariant blowup.} For $S^1 \acts (M,\omega)$, let $J$ be an integrable $\omega$-compatible complex structure on $M$ w.r.t which the $S^1$-action is holomorphic (see Remark \ref{rem:spheres} for its existence if $\dim M=4$).
+\begin{noTitle} {\bf The effect of an equivariant blowup.} For $S^1 \acts (M,\omega)$, let $J$ be an integrable $\omega$-compatible complex structure on $M$ with respect to which the $S^1$-action is holomorphic.
 Let $p$ be an $S^1$-fixed point in $M$.
-Recall the equivariant complex blowup $\widetilde{M}$ of $M$ at $p$ and the blowup map: the equivariant projection
+Recall the equivariant complex blowup $(\widetilde{M}, \widetilde{J})$ of $(M,J)$ at $p$ and the blowup map: the equivariant projection

 extending the identity on $M \smallsetminus \{p\}$, defined in \S \ref{nbup}.
 Denote the pushforward of the blowup map

 Denote the pushforward of the inclusion of the exceptional divisor $\bl^{-1}(p)$